-CSES solicits proposals for "~three or six-month" studies that support small but crucial projects in support of new, high-risk ideas, feasibility studies or other basic R&D in support of upcoming proposal opportunities across the spectrum of LANL programs, and in the CSES Focus Areas.
+CSES solicits proposals for studies that support small but crucial projects in support of new, high-risk ideas, feasibility studies or other basic R&D in support of upcoming proposal opportunities across the spectrum of LANL programs, and in the CSES Focus Areas.
 Scientific feasibility analyses are reserved for revolutionary scientific ideas that are mission relevant, at their early stage of development, and involve a multi-disciplinary approach.

-Funding maximums for both RR and SRR are \$35K for a 3-month and \$70K for a 6-month study (as guideline examples of timeframe - projects are conducted throughout the FY), and the program is open to Los Alamos National Laboratory Technical Staff Members and/or Los Alamos National Laboratory postdocs.
+Funding maximums for both RR and SRR are \$70K, and the program is open to participation by all Los Alamos National Laboratory staff, postdocs, and students.